Terra Price Reaches $0.61 on Exchanges (LUNA)

-Terra (LUNA) traded 2.9% lower against the US dollar during the 24 hour period ending at 12:00 PM E.T. on June 29th.
-Terra has a total market capitalization of $186.27 million and approximately $31.39 million worth of Terra was traded on exchanges in the last 24 hours.
-During the last seven days, Terra has traded 1.6% higher against the US dollar.
-One Terra coin can now be purchased for approximately $0.61 or 0.00002006 BTC on popular cryptocurrency exchanges.
+Terra (LUNA) traded up 1.6% against the US dollar during the 1 day period ending at 18:00 PM E.T. on June 29th.
+During the last seven days, Terra has traded 3.1% lower against the US dollar.
+Terra has a market cap of $186.33 million and $26.05 million worth of Terra was traded on exchanges in the last 24 hours.
+One Terra coin can currently be bought for $0.61 or 0.00002010 BTC on cryptocurrency exchanges.

 Terra Coin Profile

 Terra (CRYPTO:LUNA) uses the hashing algorithm.
 Its genesis date was May 27th, 2022.
-Terra’s total supply is 1,004,262,701 coins and its circulating supply is 304,195,717 coins.
+Terra’s total supply is 1,004,262,701 coins and its circulating supply is 304,440,666 coins.
 Terra’s official message board is medium.com/terra-money.
+Terra’s official Twitter account is @terra_money and its Facebook page is accessible here.
 The Reddit community for Terra is https://reddit.com/r/terraluna and the currency’s Github account can be viewed here.
-Terra’s official Twitter account is @terra_money and its Facebook page is accessible here.
 Terra’s official website is terra.money.

 Buying and Selling Terra